Interview preparation

 How do I prepare for a MindTickle interview?

 Prepare by role: identify the role you're applying for, then practise the standard interview rounds and most-asked questions for that role type.
-MindTickle is currently hiring for Software Engineer, UI/UX Designer and Business Development Manager roles, so focus there.
+MindTickle is currently hiring for Software Engineer, Business Development Manager and Product Manager roles, so focus there.
 Use OnJob's free AI mock interview to rehearse with instant feedback, and review the role-specific question lists below.
 These are general role-based questions, not leaked MindTickle questions.

 What questions are asked in a MindTickle interview?

 We don't publish leaked or company-specific MindTickle questions.
-What we do provide is the general, frequently-asked interview questions for the role types MindTickle hires for — such as Software Engineer, UI/UX Designer and Business Development Manager roles.
+What we do provide is the general, frequently-asked interview questions for the role types MindTickle hires for — such as Software Engineer, Business Development Manager and Product Manager roles.
 For example, Software Engineer interviews commonly cover: Reverse a linked list, both iteratively and recursively.
 Find the two numbers in an array that add up to a target sum.
 Detect whether a linked list has a cycle.
 Prepare with these general questions and OnJob's free AI mock interview.

 How many rounds does a MindTickle interview have?